 Unless you are a global FMCG behemoth like the Coca Cola Company, you probably don’t need every single person on the face of the earth to see your online ads.
 It’s far more likely that the product you are selling is targeted to a specific demographic, neighbourhood, city, state, country, group of countries or other specific geographical region.
 This is where Google Ads localisation is invaluable.

 It’s a feature on Google Ads allowing you to target your pay-per-click (PPC) ads to a certain location or group of locations.
-Ad localization is especially useful for brick-and-mortar businesses that depend on foot traffic such as restaurants and car dealerships but it also relevant for ecommerce sites that only serve certain jurisdictions.
+Ad localisation is especially useful for brick-and-mortar businesses that depend on foot traffic such as restaurants and car dealerships but it also relevant for ecommerce sites that only serve certain jurisdictions.

-Since the cost of PPC ads depends on the clicks your ad receives, ad localization ensures you don’t waste your advertising budget by having people outside your target area clicking on your ads.
+Since the cost of PPC ads depends on the clicks your ad receives, ad localisation ensures you don’t waste your advertising budget by having people outside your target area clicking on your ads.
 Those who do click your ads will be those geographically qualified for your products and services.
-In other words, localization can help you greatly increase the efficiency of your PPC ad spend.
+In other words, localisation can help you greatly increase the efficiency of your PPC ad spend.
 So how do you do it?

-To localize your PPC ad, log into your Google Ads account, select the campaign you want to localize, go to Settings -> Locations and Languages -> Locations and click ‘Edit’ and then click the Search tab.
+To localise your PPC ad, log into your Google Ads account, select the campaign you want to localise, go to Settings -> Locations and Languages -> Locations and click ‘Edit’ and then click the Search tab.
 Type your desired location and wait for it to appear on the drop-down menu showing relevant matches.
 You can geo-target by country, state/province, city, zip code and even specific installations such as airports.